 (5) A proper light and dark balance improves the carbon dioxide required by plants.
 The machine required adequate filtration in the first three months to raise oxygen levels.

 (6) You are required to deal with high ammonia, nitrate, and nitrite before the ground has been created.
 Therefore, you have to monitor the temperature periodically.
 The mechanism operates by itself any time after, and the quantities decline, and these contaminants gradually vanish.

 (7) You could see algae growing at the beginning.
 If so, you must limit light intensity or install floating plants that fight against the algae.

 (8) To extract toxins and contaminants, you will have to make daily water changes.

 (9) You can wait at least two months until the polluted tank is loaded with marine animals.
-Before adding some fish, algae control species such as feeder shrimp can be introduced.
+Then, algae control species such as feeder shrimp can be introduced before adding some fish.